-Six years after the Fukushima disaster, Japan has shut down 45 out of its 48 nuclear power stations pending new detailed safety reviews.
-Germany continues its phase out all nuclear generation, and has agreed to assume the responsibility for nuclear waste management following shut-down, decommissioning and dismantlement by existing owners.
+Seven years after the Fukushima disaster, Japan has stopped operations for 43 out of its 48 nuclear power stations, and 14 nuclear power stations are in the process of complying with new safety standards for possible restart.
+Germany continues to phase out all nuclear generation by 2022.
+Belgium is seeking to dismantle all nuclear plants by 2025.
 France is seeking a reduction of nuclear power generation to 50 per cent of total electricity production within five years.
-Switzerland and Korea are planning to limit the life of their nuclear generation units.
-On the other hand, Turkey is continuing with development of the Akkuyu nuclear power plant, and the United Arab Emirates is still proceeding with construction of the Barakah nuclear power plant, both of which are expected to be operational in 2020.
-The United Kingdom continues to push forward with the Hinckley Point C new nuclear facility.
+Switzerland and Korea are planning to limit the life of their nuclear generation units, with Korea abandoning the construction of six new nuclear power plants and cancelling the extension of others.

+On the other hand, Turkey is continuing with development of the Akkuyu nuclear power plant (first unit estimated to be operational in 2023), and the United Arab Emirates is almost finished with the construction of the Barakah nuclear power plant, both of which are expected to be operational in 2020.
 South Africa is facing substantial resistance to its efforts to develop 9,600MW of new nuclear generation capacity.
+India's goal of 40 per cent non-fossil fuel generation is expected to require a substantial ramp-up of nuclear generation capacity.

 In the United States, the early retirement of certain nuclear plants has been driven by cost and power market considerations, rather than safety concerns.
 Some nuclear owners in the United States have sought state subsidies in New York, Illinois, Ohio and Pennsylvania, among others, in order to avert premature retirements.
-Illinois and New York have implemented legislative and regulatory payment programmes for nuclear facilities in those states, but they are currently being challenged in federal district court on constitutional grounds.
+Illinois and New York have implemented legislative and regulatory payment programmes for nuclear facilities in those states, but they are currently being challenged on constitutional grounds and remain pending before US federal circuit courts of appeal.